-- Entities that provide interstate telecommunications to entities other than themselves for a fee on a private, contractual basis. - Most telecommunications carriers and all interconnected VoIP providers including those that qualify for the de minimis exception under the Commission's universal service rules.
-12 - Owners of pay telephones, also known as "pay telephone aggregators."
+- Entities that provide interstate telecommunications to entities other than themselves for a fee on a private, contractual basis. - Most telecommunications carriers and all interconnected VoIP providers including those that qualify for the de minimis exception under the Commission's universal service rules.12 - Owners of pay telephones, also known as "pay telephone aggregators."

-Marketing agents, i.e., entities that market services on behalf of a telecommunications provider, are not telecommunications providers and are not required to file this Worksheet.
+Marketing Agents: Marketing agents, i.e., entities that market services on behalf of a telecommunications provider, are not telecommunications providers and are not required to file this Worksheet.
 The amounts remitted to or retained by the marketing agent are treated as expenses of the underlying provider and may not be deducted from the provider's revenues.
 A telecommunications reseller is not a marketing agent and must file this Worksheet.

-All providers of "non-interconnected VoIP service" (as defined in section 64.601(a) of the Commission's rules), with interstate end-user revenues subject to TRS contributions, must file this Worksheet in order to register with the Commission by December 31, 2011.
-If a non-interconnected VoIP provider has already registered with the Commission (e.g., because it has other lines of business subject to the Commission's registration and reporting requirements), it need not refile this Worksheet.
+Non-Interconnected VoIP Service Providers: All providers of "non-interconnected VoIP service" (as defined in section 64.601(a) of the Commission's rules) with interstate end-user revenues subject to TRS contributions must file this Worksheet in order to register with the Commission and report their revenues for purposes of calculating TRS contributions.13